OpenDrupal/opendrupal-archived/workshops/04_toolchain_project_setup.md

 ### 3. Git

+* Discussion: What is version control and why do we need it?
 * Do *Toolchain->03_git.md*
-* Initialise a new Git repo in the root of your site

 ### 4. Repository setup

-* Go to BitBucket and create a free private repository.
-* Share this with your trainer.
+* Share the repository you've set up with your trainer.

 ### 5. Deployment